-The bank holiday weekend left us on Tuesday, and we’ve been suffering with the blues ever since.
-But, things are looking a little rosier with the arrival of The Queen’s House ice rink, possibly the only London ice rink found on a UNESCO World Heritage site in Greenwich, which is reopening to skaters on November 17.
+The bank holiday weekend left us last week, and we’ve been suffering with the blues ever since.
+But, things are looking a little rosier with the arrival of The Queen’s House ice rink, possibly the only ice rink“]London ice rink[/trackLink] found on a UNESCO World Heritage site in Greenwich, which is reopening to skaters next week on November 23.

 Up until a couple of years ago, The Queen’s House had committed the unforgivable crime of not having an ice rink, relying instead on its admittedly very photo-friendly Tulip Stairs to attract guests.
-Happily, that oversight was corrected in 2019,, though many an ice rink couldn’t open in Christmas 2020, now the new spot returned in 2021 as an altogether bigger and better beast.
+Happily, that oversight was corrected in 2019, and after a year off in 2020, the new spot returned in 2021 as an altogether bigger and better beast.

-Find it at Queen’s House, Greenwich, SE10 9NF from November 18 until January 8, 2023.
+Find it at Queen’s House, Greenwich, SE10 9NF from November 23 until January 7, 2024.